Different Types of Orders Available with Brokers

 Stop Loss Order

 A stop loss order is designed to limit your losses in case the market moves against your position.
 With a stop loss order, you specify a trigger price, which, when reached, will automatically convert your order into a market order.
 This ensures that your trade is executed, but at a potentially different price than your trigger price.
-Stop loss orders are particularly useful for managing risk and protecting your investments.
+Stop loss orders are particularly useful for managing trading risks and protecting your investments.

 Stop Loss Limit Order